dannyfranca/qwik-router/README.md

 });
 ```

+> ## Would you give us a ⭐?
+> This project was quite a hard work.
+If you like it, please, give us a ⭐ on [GitHub](https://github.com/dannyfranca/qwik-router) and help us to spread the word.

 ## Reacting to Route Changes

 The route state is a reactive [Qwik store](https://qwik.builder.io/docs/components/state/#usestore) with the interface [`RouteState`](./src/types.ts#RouteState) shared with a [Qwik context](https://qwik.builder.io/docs/components/context/).